Timmons02/SAITeam/README.txt

 	Fields
-	name		[string] - the name of the vulnerability qid 		[string] – the Qualys Identifier for this specific vulnerability level 		[integer] – the assigned Qualys level of this threat sum_threat	[string] – the threat summary
+	name		[string] - the name of the vulnerability qid 		[string] ï¿½ the Qualys Identifier for this specific vulnerability level 		[integer] ï¿½ the assigned Qualys level of this threat sum_threat	[string] ï¿½ the threat summary
-	sum_impact 	[string] – the impact summary
+	sum_impact 	[string] ï¿½ the impact summary
-	sum_solution	[string] – the solution summary
+	sum_solution	[string] ï¿½ the solution summary

 	Methods
 	__init__(string, integer, string, string, string)	initializes the Vulnerability object